-The school is divided into Year Groups of 300 students from Years 9 to 11, with 324 in the current Year 7 and 8.
+The school is divided into Year Groups of 300 students in Years 10 and 11, with 324 in the current Years 7, 8 and 9.
 Each Year Group has twelve tutor groups of 25/27 students each.
 Two Year Co-ordinators work together in every Year Group, each leading and managing half of the Year Group (150/162 students) and 6 Form Tutors.
-Our 6th Form has 390 students in 18 Tutor Groups.
+Our 6th Form has 400 students in 18 Tutor Groups.
 Student Support is led and managed by the Deputy Headteacher, Student Support, assisted by 5 Assistant Headteachers.